Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Theoretical Derivation and Analysis

+In Section \ref{sec:TiDPO-DKL}, we define the temporal horizon $\tau$ to be inversely proportional to the cosine similarity between the current utterance $u_T$ and history $H$.
+Here, we provide a theoretical justification for this design, positing that state inertia arises primarily from semantic interference within similar latent clusters, rather than from orthogonal topic shifts.

 \paragraph{1.
-Latent State Modeling via von Mises-Fisher Distributions} We posit that the dialogue state $z_t$ resides on a high-dimensional unit hypersphere $\mathbb{S}^{d-1}$ in the semantic embedding space.
-The transition probability between states, or conversely, the likelihood that the current utterance $u_T$ belongs to the same "state cluster" as the history $u_{hist}$, can be modeled using the von Mises-Fisher (vMF) \citep{fisher1953dispersion, banerjee2005clustering} distribution:
+Latent State Modeling via von Mises-Fisher Distributions.} We posit that the dialogue state embeddings reside on a high-dimensional unit hypersphere $\mathbb{S}^{d-1}$.
+The probability that a historical state $h$ exerts influence on (or belongs to the same semantic cluster as) the current update target $u_T$ can be modeled using the von Mises-Fisher (vMF) \cite{kitagawa2022vonmises, banerjee2005clustering} distribution:

-where $\phi(\cdot)$ is the embedding function, $\kappa$ is the concentration parameter (inverse variance), and $C_d(\kappa)$ is a normalization constant.
+where $\kappa$ is the concentration parameter and $C_d(\kappa)$ is the normalization constant.
+High cosine similarity implies that the historical state lies in the immediate neighborhood of the current intent.

-\paragraph{2.
-Conflict as "Surprise" (Information Content)} We define a Temporal Conflict as an event with high "Surprise" (or Information Content), indicating a low probability that the current utterance is a continuation of the historical state.
-The logical conflict score $\mathcal{C}$ is proportional to the negative log-likelihood: